ManveerBasra/GameCenter/README.md

 ## Usage Instructions

 1. Create an account and sign in.
-2. Choose a game to play (Sliding Tiles is the only option right now)
+2. Choose a game to play (We will use Sliding Tiles as an example)
 3. You are now at Sliding Tiles Centre and you have a couple options
    + Settings are at the top right of the activity
        + Default undo limit is 3, you can set it to values between 0 - 999, or set it to unlimited